streamsets/tutorials/tutorial-1/log_shipping_to_elasticsearch_part1.md

  <img style="width:100%;" src="img/part1_kibana_dashboard.png">

   *Notice that the Browser Type graph doesn't show up in Kibana, we'll take care of that next in Part 2*

+  *If you don't see any data in Kibana, check that you created the mappings as mentioned in the [introduction](../readme.md)*

 ## Where to go from here